michalciurus/Outletgen/readme.md

 ## CocoaPods

 1. Add `pod 'Outletgen'` to your Podfile
-2. Add `"$PODS_ROOT/Outletgen/Outletgen"` to to your Run Scripts in Xcode.
+2. Add `"$PODS_ROOT/Outletgen/Outletgen"` to to your Run Scripts in Xcode. **Drag it above the Compile Sources phase**.
 3. Build and add generated `Outletgen.swift` to your project.
+Deselect *Copy files if needed*.

 ## Manual

 1. Drag & Drop `Outletgen` to your project folder.
 2. Add `"$SRCROOT/Outletgen"` to to your Run Scripts in Xcode. **Drag it above the Compile Sources phase**.
 3. Build and add generated `Outletgen.swift` to your project.
+Deselect *Copy files if needed*.

 # Using